 Also referred to as the Varanasi of the hills, Mandi is an enchanting town meant for nature lovers.
 It is located at a distance of about 425, 1,837, 1,948, 2,601 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Follow the below-given route to plan a trip to Mandi.

-By Air.
 The nearest aerodrome is the Bhuntar Airport aka Kullu Manali Airport (KUU) sited at Bhuntar.
 From Kullu, the airport is situated at 11 km, and from Manali, the airport is at a distance of 50 km.

 Due to its single runway, it is considered a challenging airport.
 This is due to it being at a high altitude which makes it difficult for the pilots to land the plane.
 Located on the banks of Beas River, the new terminal of the airport was inaugurated in 2008.
 Many prominent airlines operate to and fro via direct and connecting flights from other cities.
 Once you deboard the plane, you will need to cover the remaining distance by some means of public transport.

-By Train.
 The nearest train station is the Pathankot Railway Station (PTK).
 It is situated at an altitude of 331 meters and has overall good connectivity with other Indian cities.
 Once off the train, you can easily take any means of public transport available like a cab to travel further to your desired destination.

-By Road.
 Mandi is fairly well-connected via motorable roads to other cities.
 You can take Himachal Road Transport Corporation buses available.